 The park setting informs our approach to curating exhibitions in a place with a strong local identity, a public green space set aside from the urban environment for leisure and enjoyment by a highly multicultural population.

-We are simultaneously connected to a network of international critical artists, technologists thinkers and activists through our online platforms and communities, as well as a wider networked art culture.
-We get all kinds of visitors from all backgrounds and this includes those who do not normally visit art spaces.
-We are not interested in pushing the mythology of high-art above other, equally significant art practices.
-Being accessible has nothing to do with dumbing down it concerns making the effort to examine deeper connections between people and the social themes effecting theirs and our lives.
-We don’t avoid big issues and controversies and are constantly engaged in a parallel dialogue between these online communities and those meeting us in the park.
+We are simultaneously connected to a network of international critical artists, technologists, thinkers and activists through our online platforms, communities, and wider networked art culture.
+We get all kinds of visitors from all backgrounds, including those who do not normally visit art spaces.
+We are not interested in pushing the mythology of high art above other equally significant art practices.
+Being accessible has nothing to do with dumbing down.
+It concerns making an effort to examine deeper connections between people and the social themes affecting theirs and our lives.
+We don’t avoid big issues and controversies and constantly engage in a parallel dialogue between these online communities and those meeting us in the park.

-We feature works that incorporate the contributions of local people and this brings them closer to the art and engagement of a social dialogue.
-For instance, London Wall, N4 by Thomson and Craighead, that reflected a collective stream of consciousness of people all around Finsbury Park, gathering their Tweets to print out and paste onto the gallery walls.
-By retweeting the images of the tweet posters we were able to gather many of the original authors in the gallery to see their words physically located among others made in the vicinity.
+We feature works incorporating local people’s contributions, bringing them closer to the art and engagement of social dialogue.
+For instance, London Wall, N4 by Thomson and Craighead, reflected a collective stream of consciousness of people all around Finsbury Park, gathering their Tweets to print out and paste onto the gallery walls.
+By retweeting the images of the tweet posters, we gathered many of the original authors in the gallery to see their words physically located among others made in the vicinity.

-We feature works that deal with the human and social effects of networked and pervasive technologies.
-Web 2.0 Suicide Machine by moddr_ proposed an improvement to our ‘real’ lives by providing a one click service to remove yourself, your data, and your profile information forever, from Facebook, Twitter and MySpace, replacing your icon (again, forever) with a logo depicting a noose.
-They also reflect on new forms of exposure and vulnerabilities they give rise to such as Kay’s Blog, by Liz Sterry, which replicated in physical space the unkempt bedroom of an 18 year old Canadian girl based only on her blog posts, to eirie effect.
-The intention is to reach people in a way that has people question their own relationship with those technologies.
-This does not mean promoting technology as a solution to art culture but exploiting it to connect with others and also critique technologies at the same time.
+We feature works dealing with networked and pervasive technologies’ human and social effects.
+Web 2.0 Suicide Machine by moddr_ proposed an improvement to our ‘real’ lives by providing a one-click service to remove yourself, your data, and your profile information forever from Facebook, Twitter and MySpace, replacing your icon (again, forever) with a logo depicting a noose.
+They also reflect on new forms of exposure and vulnerabilities they give rise to, such as Kay’s Blog, by Liz Sterry, which replicated in physical space the unkempt bedroom of an 18-year-old Canadian girl based only on her blog posts, to eerie effect.
+The intention is to reach people in a way that has people question their relationship with those technologies.
+This does not mean promoting technology as a solution to art culture but exploiting it to connect with others and critique technologies simultaneously.

 Below: Selection of images from original slide presentation – exhibitions & events.

-This new lab space for experimental arts, technology and community sets out to explore ways to establish commons in the 21st Century.
-It draws upon influences from 1700s when everyday people in England such as Gerrard Winstanley and collaborators forged a movement known as the Diggers also known as the True Levellers, to reclaim and claim common land from the gentry for grass roots, peer community interests.
-Through various workshops, residencies, events & talks we will explore what this might mean to people locally and in connection with our international networks.
+This new lab space for experimental arts, technology and community explores ways to establish commons in the 21st Century.
+It draws upon influences from the 1700s when everyday people in England, such as Gerrard Winstanley and collaborators, forged a movement known as the Diggers, the True Levellers, to reclaim and claim common land from the gentry for grassroots, peer community interests.
+Through various workshops, residencies, events & talks, we will explore what this might mean to people locally and in connection with our international networks.
 These include free software works, critical approaches to gardening, gaming and other hands-on practices where people can claim direct influence in their everyday environments in the physical world, to initiate new skills and social change on their terms.
-From what we have learned from our years working with digital networks we intend to apply tactical skills and practices into everyday life.
+From what we have learned from our years working with digital networks, we intend to apply tactical skills and practices into everyday life.

 Furtherfield is a network across different time zones, platforms & places – online & physical, existing as various decentralised entities.
 A culture where people interact: to create, discuss, critique, review, share information, collaborate, build new artworks & alternative environments (technological, ecological, social or both), examine & try out value systems.
 “A rhizome has no beginning or end; it is always in the middle, between things, interbeing, intermezzo.”
 (Brian Massumi 1987)